 The ideal method for managing lupus is through natural remedies instead of medication.
 With a multitude of side effects ready to strike, medication can bring more harm than good to your health.
-These should only be taken when you absolutely have to.
+These should only be taken when it’s absolutely necessary.

-When treating lupus naturally, your first task is to change your mindset and accustom yourself to making drastic changes in your lifestyle.
-This can be challenging at first, but you'll reap the rewards of having a healthier body and lower chances of lupus attacks.
+When treating lupus naturally, your first task is to change your mindset and accustom yourself to making drastic changes to your lifestyle.
+This can be challenging at first, but you'll reap the rewards of having a healthier body and lower your chances of lupus attacks.

 The Right Diet: What You Should and Shouldn't Eat

 Diet is not just about eating the right food.
-What you shouldn't eat (or reduce at the very least) is just as important.
 By avoiding certain foods and habits, you can lower your risk of lupus-related attacks.
 These include:1,2

 Supplements: Getting Help From Other Healthy Sources